rushabhmahale/LAMP-Stack-on-AWS-EC2/README.md

   ## here we are

   ![image](https://user-images.githubusercontent.com/63963025/164942389-1b98a6f6-29ba-4426-849f-1daff2d84e88.png)
-## if you are net able to connect vm or ssh to machine make sure your firewall rule(security group)
+## if you are net able to connect vm or ssh to machine make sure your firewall rule(security group) if not use sudo to ssh also go through steps
 ## mysql
   ![image](https://user-images.githubusercontent.com/63963025/164956832-6ff6b16d-f314-4bb8-a674-2d514f34f2d4.png)
 ##apache-web